 Rheumatology at Harrogate District Hospital

 The Rheumatology Team aim to provide a patient-centred service for the diagnosis, management, and treatment of all types of arthritis.
-Our objective is to assess, diagnose, and treat arthritis in the most appropriate manner for the particular condition and patient.
+There are more than 200 forms of arthritis, the most common of which can be organised into the following categories:

 The Rheumatology Service is led by five Consultant Rheumatologists who are responsible for your initial assessment and diagnosis, deciding the care that you should receive, the implementation of your care pathway, and reviewing its effectiveness.
-The consultants are closely supported by two junior doctors, including a Core Trainee training in General Medicine and a Specialty Trainee in Rheumatology.
+The consultants are closely supported by two junior doctors, including a Internal medicine trainee (IM3) and a Specialty Trainee in Rheumatology.
 The Specialty Trainee is training within the Yorkshire Rheumatology Training Programme.
 The service is also complemented by the specialist rheumatology nurse team, musculoskeletal specialist physiotherapists and occupational therapists, and support staff who all work closely with the Consultant Rheumatologists.

 The medical staff and specialist nurses will prescribe specialised medication where appropriate.